 It is a good idea to keep a few spare mounting screws in a small repair kit with you.
 I usually keep an assortment of the 6mm / 8mm mounting screws as well as other hardware in a repair kit when in the backcountry.

 One of the biggest advantages to an AT boot is the Dynafit toe-piece.
-This enables touring without the slider plates and bindings which can reduce a lot of weight.
+This enables touring without the slider plates and bindings which can reduce a lot of The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight.
 To utilize the Dynafit toe-piece you will need to replace the standard touring bracket with Dynafit toe-pieces.
 Sparks R&D makes a mounting bracket and sells the Dynafit Radical toe-pieces.
 This eliminates the need for drilling and uses your pre-existing tour bracket holes.
 Sparks also includes a rear plate, which is needed with this modification due to the vibram sole of an AT boot.
 Otherwise the climbing wire will strike in the arch of your foot.

 Gallery of modified Trench Digger bindings on Voile slider plate: